 If you are facing weapons charges, it’s important to speak with a knowledgeable Colorado criminal attorney as soon as charges are filed against you.

-How to Beat Colorado Weapons Charges
+How to Beat Colorado Weapons Charges in Denver

 If you have been charged with violating Colorado’s weapons laws, it’s likely that your weapon has been seized by law enforcement.
 You could be facing serious penalties if convicted, so you need to act right away to start building a solid defense against your charges.

 These are some of the most common defenses a skilled lawyer may use to get your charges reduced or dismissed:

 - Unlawful search and seizure – The police failed to follow protocol during your arrest.